coinnovationlab/barefoot/README.md

 As both files contain imprecise coordinates that place points only roughly in the right spot, *stops.txt* files tend to generate less errors, as less points are present.\
 In addition, *shapes.txt* files often contain points on the "elbows" of turns as well as roundabouts, where imprecise placement is highly likely to generate (sometimes major) errors.
 Bus stops are very unlikely to be placed in such spots and tend to be located in straight segments of the route, allowing for a smoother reconstruction of the actual path.
-Finally, *shapes.txt* is not always present, as the standard considers it optional.

 ## Requirements